 Mining

-Skin cancer screening that reaches every roster, every site
+Skin checks that reach every roster, every site

 Why mining struggles with screening

 Mining operations run on fixed rosters in remote locations — flying a dermatologist to a camp is expensive, and pulling operators off a haul truck for a clinic appointment disrupts the entire shift plan.
 FIFO workers spend their off-swing catching up on life, not booking skin checks.
 The further a site is from a regional centre, the less likely screening happens at all.
-UV exposure is constant, but access to clinical services is not.
+UV exposure is constant, but access to clinical services — and often mobile signal — is not.

 Who's affected